Final report for FW23-416

 Education Objective 2: Lower the knowledge barrier for producers interested in implementing their own on-farm windrow vermicomposting systems.

-To date, we have many satisfied ranch goers looking to broaden their education and experience in the field of agriculture.
+To date, we have many satisfied ranch goers, local gardeners, landscaping crews, and a golf course superintendent looking to broaden their education and experience in the field of agriculture.
 Emerging themes we notice when people attend our ranch tours and workshops are that they are impressed at (1) the diversity of accomplishments in just 8 years on the property, (2) how many agency partners we have, (3) how many government dollars we have utilized and leveraged, and that we do it (4) while being part-time and holding other careers.

-UPDATE: Because of the ranch tours, I have developed a cohort of three other land managers (vegetable farmer, outdoor educator on a large ranch, and golf course superintendent).
-We check in monthly and discuss operations and land management.
-We have all joined as partners in a CSU grant to test their latest IOT kits (probe that measures temp, moisture, electric conductivity, CO2).
-We will also soon share a "demonstration table" which I will have in my classroom April-May that utilizes the IOT kits and AI on one side to "take care of the starters from seed to plant".
-I plan on incorporating my compost into the demonstration table.
+Because of these ranch tours, I have developed a cohort of three other land managers (vegetable farmer, outdoor educator on a large ranch, and golf course superintendent).
+We continue to check in monthly and discuss operations and land management.
+We have all joined as partners in a CSU grant to test their latest IOT kits (probe that measures temp, moisture, electric conductivity, CO2) and we all now have our very own "demonstration tables" that utilize probeware and AI to conduct yearlong experiments of growing in the classroom.
+My setup investigates plant growth in traditional potting soil vs plant growth in potting soil with vermicompost amendments.

 In terms of socioeconomics, I always prioritize the public school system because they have the highest concentration of underserved youth in the valley.
 And, we (Watershed) never charge a fee when working with Agrisummit or hosting our own classes/workshops.
 We believe our ranch and our knowledge should be accessible to all walks of life.